gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

 ## Conclusion

-* We've learn how to set up a standalone JS app based on React and built with a nodejs/npm/es2015//babel/webpack stack.
+* We've learned how to set up a standalone JS app based on React and built with a nodejs/npm/es2015//babel/webpack stack.
 There's a lot of choice here and you could replace some of elements of the stack : npm vs bower, es2015 vs typescript, webpack vs browserify ... each has pros and cons you should be aware of before choosing.
-* We've seen how to siply integrate npm and maven to next build a portlet on top of standalone app.
+* We've learned how to siply integrate npm and maven to next build a portlet on top of standalone app.
 * Unfortunately, exo gatein minifier hate your react code... even if there's a work around, gatein should really permits lib exclusion from minifier.
 * Last words : On a real project you'll have to deal with unit testing.
 As an example, we were using Mocha to write tests, Phantomjs as a runtime platform and Istanbul as a coverage tool.
 In order to manage complex build tasks you should use a lib like Gulp or Grunt.